Laser Types

 RF CO2 Laser Systems

-RF systems may be more expensive, but the benefits often out way the cost.
+RF systems may be more expensive, but the benefits often outweigh the cost.
 We opt for this technology in many of our machines so they can operate at much higher speeds, in fact, our systems are typically more than twice the speed of other manufacturers.
 Unlike DC, the power output of the laser will remain virtually constant over its lifespan.
 Moreover the quality of the beam delivery and a life expectancy can be over 20,000 hours (almost 8 years of single shift work), so it’s a “no-brainer” when looking at CO2 laser cutters.

 Pros